The Complexity of Gradient Descent: CLS = PPAD $\cap$ PLS

 The collapse between \cls/ and \ppadpls/ raises the question of whether the class EOPL (for End of Potential Line), a subclass of \cls/, is also equal to \ppadpls/.
 The class EOPL, or more precisely its subclass UEOPL (with U for unique), is known to contain various problems of interest that have unique solutions such as Unique Sink Orientation (USO), the P-matrix Linear Complementarity Problem (P-LCP), Simple Stochastic Games (SSG) and Parity Games \citep{FGMS2020-UEOPL}.
-We conjecture that EOPL\,$\neq$\,\ppadpls/.
-Unlike \cls/, EOPL has a more standard combinatorial definition that is simultaneously a special case of \eol/ and \textsc{Localopt}.
-While \ppadpls/ captures problems that have a \ppad/-type proof of existence and a \pls/-type proof of existence, EOPL seems to capture problems that have a single proof of existence which is simultaneously of \ppad/- and \pls/-type.
-The first step towards confirming this conjecture would be to provide an oracle separation between EOPL and \ppadpls/, in the sense of \citet{BCEIP98}.